Honest Interview With #SouthernCharm Kathryn Dennis On #Podcast

 “When you are sober, you see a lot of things you wouldn’t otherwise see.”

 But perhaps what fans of Southern Charm want to know was what happened after the Southern Charm reunion?
-Was there another hook up with Thomas Ravenel?
+Was there another hookup with Thomas Ravenel?

 “I’ll admit it for the first time, Yes, we did hook up again after the reunion.”